The End Of Guinea Worm Was Just Around the Corner. Not Anymore

 "In the realm of disease control, targets are generally getting more realistic (and thus pushed later and later), and so it is with guinea worm," she said.
 "I am confident that some of the challenges, like conflict areas and the canine reservoir, will be overcome in the next decade.
 It is better to be realistic and deliberate."

-Emily Staub, a spokesperson for the Carter Center, didn't respond to a question about how President Carter has reacted to the date change, saying in an email only that "the goal is to end human suffering from Guinea worm disease as quickly as possible."
+Emily Staub, a spokesperson for the Carter Center, didn't respond to a question about how Carter has reacted to the date change, saying in an email only that "the goal is to end human suffering from Guinea worm disease as quickly as possible."

 WHO remains optimistic that Guinea worm will be a thing of the past, someday.
 "Eradication of dracunculiasis [Guinea worm's scientific name] will happen," Moloo says, "despite emerging challenges."